-1 This site is located outside of the FERC Project Boundary and therefore is not considered for implementation by the Renewal Corporation.

-2 The disposition of this site is unknown at this time as it is located, or partially located, on PacifiCorp Parcel A lands.
+- 1 This site is located outside of the FERC Project Boundary and therefore is not considered for implementation by the Renewal Corporation. - 2 The disposition of this site is unknown at this time as it is located, or partially located, on PacifiCorp Parcel A lands, outside of the Proposed Action.